Customer journey mapping

 - identify problems and solutions

 Use the journey map when sharing your findings with stakeholders.
-It helps people who weren't part of the research understand what users actually experience.
+It helps people who weren't part of the research understand what users experience and where improvements are needed.